What is Disc Golf?

 Discs are smaller and more streamlined than traditional beach “Frisbees”, and fly further.
 There is a wide variety of different discs (they vary by design, plastic and weight).
 Each type has different flight characteristics.
 As a ball golfer has different clubs, so a disc golfer has a set of different discs (putters, mid-range, drivers).

-Disc golf can be played on one’s own, in an informal group with friends, at organised times on weekends and summer evenings, in club leagues, or in weekend tournaments.
-Players of differing skill levels can play together, thus all members of a family can play as a group, or an inexperienced player can happily play in the same tournament as someone with years of experience.
+Disc golf can be played by yourself, in an informal group with friends, in Club social events and leagues, or in formal tournaments.
+Players of differing skill levels can play together meaning a whole family can play together, or an inexperienced player can happily play in the same tournament as someone with years of experience.

 It takes 50 to 90 minutes to play a recreational round of 18 “holes”.
 Approximately 72 players can be accommodated on an 18 “hole” course at any one time.